mitul-kalariya/scrapping-webs/README.md

-## Leparisien Scraper
+## France-Info-TV Scraper

-This repo contains the code to scrap all sitemaps (if available) and articles from [Leparisien](https://www.leparisien.fr/) website and the Tech stacks used are:-
+This repo contains the code to scrap all sitemaps (if available) and articles from [France-tv-info](https://www.francetvinfo.fr/) website and the Tech stacks used are:-
 -  Python 3.10
 -  Scrapy